hestiacp/hestiacp/docs/docs/server-administration/troubleshooting.md

 If you see this message **ALWAYS** press "N" or **ENTER** to select the default value!

-How ever if you entered Y or I. Then replace the config that can be found in /root/hst_backups/xxxxx/conf/apache2/ folder and copy over apache2.conf and ports.conf to /etc/apache2/ folder
+How ever if you entered Y or I. Then replace the config that can be found in /root/dst_backups/xxxxx/conf/apache2/ folder and copy over apache2.conf and ports.conf to /etc/apache2/ folder

-xxxxxx is the date/time the backup is made during the last update of HestiaCP
+xxxxxx is the date/time the backup is made during the last update of DevCP

-If you don't have have a backup made you can also copy the config in /usr/local/hestia/install/deb/apache2/apache2.conf to /etc/apache2.conf and also empty /etc/apache2/ports.conf
+If you don't have have a backup made you can also copy the config in /usr/local/devcp/install/deb/apache2/apache2.conf to /etc/apache2.conf and also empty /etc/apache2/ports.conf

 ## Unable to bind adress